gitoonga/alx-system_engineering-devops/0x00-shell_basics/README.md

-The script in this folder prints the current working directory
+0-current_working_directory script in this folder prints the current working directory 1-listit script lists the files in the current directory